 Silica grains occur in the ray cells and/or axial parenchyma cells in three genera of this family.
 In Dialium guianense they are restricted to the axial parenchyma.
-Grains globular with a granular surface, size up to $15 \,\mu$ m, sometimes up to $20 \,\mu$ m; all parenchyma cells contain one grain each.
+Grains globular with a granular surface, size up to $15 \mu$ m, sometimes up to $20 \mu$ m; all parenchyma cells contain one grain each.
 The distribution pattern of the grains in Dicorynia is quite different from that in Dialium.
 Here the grains occur both in ray cells and parenchyma cells.
-Grains globular with a granular surface, size up to $28 \,\mu$ m in the rays as well as in the axial parenchyma.
+Grains globular with a granular surface, size up to $28 \mu$ m in the rays as well as in the axial parenchyma.
 In the rays the grains occur only in the marginal cells.
 Normally there is one, but sometimes there are two or three grains per cell.
 Four species of Sclerolobium were investigated.
 Two of them, S. albiflorum and S. guianense, contain silica grains in the ray cells and sometimes in the axial parenchyma.
-Grains globular with a granular surface, size up to $15 \,\mu$ m in S. albiflorum and S. guianense, contain silica grains in the ray cells and sometimes in the axial parenchyma.
-Grains globular with a granular surface, size up to $15 \,\mu$ m in S. albiflorum and S. guianense.
+Grains globular with a granular surface, size up to $15 \mu$ m in S. albiflorum and up to $22 \mu$ m in S. guianense.
 The two other species, without silica grains, are S. melinonii and S. micropetalum.
 According to Koeppen (1967) a few other genera from the neotropics contain silica, e.g. Apuleia and Tachigalia.